Lycos-Novation/PyEngine4-Docs/engine/components/transform_component.rst

 - game_object: Object which own this component (GameObject)
 - engine: Utility class to control the game (Engine)
 - rotation : Rotation of object in degrees (integer)
-- position : Position X and Y of object (list of two integers)
+- position : Position X and Y of object (Vec2)
-- scale : Scale X and Y of object (list of two integers)
+- scale : Scale X and Y of object (Vec2)

 Functions
 ^^^^^^^^^